linode/apl-docs/docs/tutorial-0-1.md

 In this tutorial, you are going to install Otomi with the following features:

 - KMS to encrypt sensitive information in the values repository
-- Use Azure Active Directory as IDP
+- Use Azure Active Directory as IdP
 - Use a public DNS zone
 - Use LetsEncrypt as a CA for certificates